 Where exactly is the Lobuche West Peak Climbing located?

 Lobuche West Peak climbing is in the Khumbu region of Nepal, inside Sagarmatha National Park.
 It sits above the tiny village of Lobuche and the Khumbu Glacier.
 The peak reaches 6145 meters and is right next to huge mountains like Everest, Lhotse, and Nuptse.
-It is remote, cold, and unforgiving, and that alone is what makes Lobuche West Peak climbing one of the toughest 6000 meter peaks in Nepal.
+It is remote, cold, and unforgiving, and that alone is what makes Lobuche West Peak one of the toughest 6000 meter peaks in Nepal.

 History of Lobuche West Peak Climbing in Nepal